Library Resources During COVID-19

 You have several options:

 You'll be prompted to log in with your VUnetID and password.
-Once you do, look for a "Temporary access" link:
+Once you do, look for a "Temporary access" link on the resulting record:

 If you want to start your search in HathiTrust, follow these instructions: